mikehans/FE-meetup-flexbox/talk/pres.md

 But this time the flex-shrink creates a ratio at which the flex items must shrink to fit width.

 # flex-basis
+Specifies the ideal width of a flex item.

+## How is width determined?
+* flex-basis beats
+	* width attribute, beats
+		* content width

+## flex-basis with min-width and max-width
+* min-width and max-width constrain flex-basis

 # Getting started in production
 * browser support (caniuse.com)